GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data

 \subsection{Fusion of Graph and Textual Data in LLM}

-Having obtained the graph embeddings, the next step involves integrating these with textual information using the LLM to produce embeddings suitable for downstream tasks.
+We then integrate the graph embeddings with textual information using the LLM to produce embeddings suitable for downstream tasks.
 To facilitate this integration, we draw inspiration from practices in computer vision \cite{DBLP:conf/nips/LiuLWL23a, DBLP:conf/iclr/Zhu0SLE24}, where image embeddings are first transformed into the text space to be processed by LLMs.
 Similarly, we also convert the graph embeddings into the text space.
 We employ an MLP adapter for this purpose, which projects the graph token embeddings into the language model space using a two-layer MLP with ReLU activation functions, leading to the transformed graph embeddings $\tilde{\bm{g}}$.
-The transformation allows us to insert the processed graph token at the beginning of the text sequence, formatted as follows:
+The transformation allows us to insert the processed graph token at the beginning of the text sequence, formatted as $[\text{\textit{graph token}}, \text{<$s$>}, token\text{ 1}, token\text{ 2}, ..., \text{<$/s$>}]$.
 In this sequence, the graph token, output by the MLP adapter, precedes the textual tokens, which are derived from the initial input embeddings of the LLM.
 This arrangement ensures that the initial context for the LLM processing includes both graph-derived and textual information.

 We then feed this sequence into the LLM.
 The embeddings of the $\text{<$/s$>}$ token from the last layer of the LLM are considered as the final output embeddings $\bm{z}$, encapsulating the combined knowledge of the graph and text inputs.
 This integration process leverages the LLM's capacity to synthesize information across different modalities, optimizing the embeddings for subsequent applications.